 How do I get an application for the Lateral Replacement Grant Program?

 Download an application at www.cvsan.org/grants, pick one up at CVSan's Capital Improvement Projects office located at 20211 Patio Drive, Suite 200, Castro Valley, or request a copy be mailed to you by calling (510) 606-1300.
 Please be aware the property owner is responsible for obtaining an application.

 What do I do after I receive my application?

 After you receive your application form, you will need to fill out Sections I - III.

 CCTV INSPECTION & PRICE QUOTES

-You can get price quotations from CVSan Qualified Contractors.
+You get price quotations from CVSan Qualified Contractors.

 How many quotes do I need to obtain?

 You need to obtain three (3) quotes; however, CVSan encourages you to obtain four (4) for better price comparison.